 As states relax stay-at-home orders, are you eager or fearful of stepping off your property?
 One of the most frightening places to go can be anywhere suspected COVID-19 patients congregate.
-Are you pregnant?
-Is a root canal required?
-Do you have gastrointestinal disturbance, unexplained headaches, eye disorders, or other medical conditions?

 To accommodate this increase in volume, the Centers for Medicare & Medicaid Services, along with many state agencies, has issued directives that nonessential care be discontinued for a time, in the hopes that those resources and personnel can be redeployed to fight the spreading coronavirus.
 Does delaying treatment worsen a life-threatening or debilitating prognosis?
 If yes, the treatment is probably essential.

 You may hesitate to visit the person who should make you feel well when it seems this carries the risk of contracting something worse.
 So what are other sick people doing?
 They are reading about their symptoms online.
 Some are ordering the same anatomy posters that hang within doctors’ offices.
 The wise ones are reaching out to professionals for treatment recommendations, then making educated decisions regarding proper care.

 Telemedicine is available in some areas.
 Health plans may include email access to doctors.
 Generally, a nurse follows up with a respouse within a few days.

 When scheduling a doctor’s appointment, share your age and any preexisting conditions that may put you at risk for coronavirus.
 Chances of COVID-19 infection exponentially increase between 60 and 80+ years of age.